 Non-Invasive Liquid Biopsy to Help Cancer Diagnosis Gets CE Certification

-LONDON, March 10, 2021 /PRNewswire/ -- Datar Cancer Genetics, a global leader in non-invasive cancer diagnostics, has received Conformité Européenne (CE) Mark for its innovative TruBlood solution, a new paradigm in cancer detection, diagnosis and management.
+LONDON and MUMBAI, India, March 11, 2021 /PRNewswire/ -- Datar Cancer Genetics, a global leader in non-invasive cancer diagnostics, has received Conformité Européenne (CE) Mark for its innovative TruBlood solution, a new paradigm in cancer detection, diagnosis and management.

 TruBlood is a blood-based, non-invasive test for diagnostic evaluation of suspected cases of cancer who have been recommended a biopsy.
 The CE marking confirms that TruBlood meets the requirements of the European Medical Devices Directive.
 The Datar Group proposes to commercialize the solution across the United Kingdom, European Union and other CE Mark recognising geographies.